rhyang2021/SELFGOAL/README.md

 conda activate selfgoal
 pip install -r requirements.txt
 ```

-Here we take ``AucArena`` as an example to illustrite Decompose and Search Module, and how agent use the guidance to help itself to make decisions.
+Here, we use ``AucArena`` as an example to illustrate the Decompose and Search Modules and how the agent utilizes guidance to make decisions.
 ## Decompose Module
 To adapt SELFGOAL to your current scenario, you have to describe your envrionment in ``prompt_base.py``

-**main goal decomposition**
+**Main Goal Decomposition**
 ```bash
 # main goal
 Imagine you are an agent in a {scene}.